GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 **Skills**: He is competent in Athletics, Lore, Riding, and Wrestling skills.

-**Advantaged**: Grisam has the Swole advantage, which grants him his hitpoint.
+**Advantaged**: Grisam has the Swole edge, which grants him his singular hitpoint.

 **Versatility**: When you perform a skill check with a skill you are not proficient with, if you do not have advantage or disadvantage, you may choose to grant yourself advantage on that roll.
 You must complete a full rest before doing so again.